 This happens, because many items in our database, in particular branded, packaged, food products and chain restaurant menu items do not typically have data available for all 70 nutrients that we track.
-On American food labels, only about 15 or so nutrients are usually reported (the minimum required by law), and often, that is all the is available.
+On American food labels, only about 15 or so nutrients are usually reported (the minimum required by law), and often, that is all that is available.

 Data Confidence looks at each nutrient value in each food and based on the type of food and data source, applies a score to help you determine how 'complete' your data for that nutrient is.

 For example, here are two different Quaker Chewy Granola Bar products in our database.
 On the left, we have "Quaker, Chewy Granola Bar, Peanut Butter Chocolate Chip" which is an entry from our highest quality data source (NCCDB).
 It's been fully analyzed and has 76 listed nutrients.
 To help you spot these high-quality data items, we use the red laboratory beaker icon.
-On the left is a similar granola bar "Quaker, Chewy Granola Bars, Raspberry Fruit Crumble" but we only have 16 listed nutrients for this product because it hasn't been fully analyzed by the NCCDB.
+On the right is a similar granola bar "Quaker, Chewy Granola Bars, Raspberry Fruit Crumble" but we only have 16 listed nutrients for this product because it hasn't been fully analyzed by the NCCDB.
 Instead, all we have is the 16 nutrients listed on the product's packaging.
 Because this is from a product label, we use the barcode icon to make it easy to spot.

 If I log both of these foods to my diary and then examine some of my nutrient targets, I can now see how this impacts the data confidence scores.
 If we look at Potassium, I can see the data confidence score is 100% because both foods contain data for Potassium.